Sergi Guardiola: Barcelona B and offensive tweets

-On 28 December 2015, Guardiola signed a one-and-a-half year deal with FC Barcelona, being assigned to its reserves in division three.
+On 28 December 2015, Guardiola signed a one-and-a-half-year deal with FC Barcelona, being assigned to its reserves in division three.
 However, just hours later, he was released after the discovery of offensive tweets about the club and Catalonia made in 2013.
 He claimed they were made by a friend as a joke, and that he had not noticed they had been posted.

 Granada

 On 8 January 2016, Guardiola joined another reserve side from the same league, Club Recreativo Granada, for the remainder of the campaign.
 He made his debut later that day, putting his team ahead with a penalty kick in a 1–1 draw at CD San Roque de Lepe.

 Guardiola was promoted to Granada CF's first team by new manager Paco Jémez in July 2016, appearing regularly during the pre-season and also being an unused substitute in the opening game of the new season against Villarreal CF. However, after the arrival of new signings, he was deemed surplus to requirements and was loaned to A-League club Adelaide United FC on 13 September 2016.

-On 27 January 2017, Guardiola moved to Real Murcia also in a temporary deal.
+On 27 January 2017, Guardiola moved to Real Murcia CF also in a temporary deal.